barto95100/synology-download-station/LOVELACE_EXAMPLES.md

 ## 🔔 Carte de notification / Notification Card

 Affiche une bannière en haut de l'écran quand un téléchargement est terminé.

-*Displays a banner at the top of the screen when a download is complete.*

 ```yaml
 type: conditional